tagomoris/maccro/README.md

 Maccro users do:
 * register rules how to rewrite methods, with code patterns
   * or use built-in rules
-* apply a set of registered rules to a method
+* apply a set of registered rules to a method, or to a block
 * enable automatic applying to a module/class or to a file, or globally

 ### Terminology